techidaily/site-blog-min/source/_posts/how-to-restore-missing-messages-files-from-nokia-g42-5g-by-fonelab-android-recover-messages.md

-<span class="atpl-alsoreadstyle">Also read:</span>
-<div><ul>
-<li><a href="https://fox-cloud.techidaily.com/new-pinnacle-business-cloud-haven-for-2024/"><u>[New] Pinnacle Business Cloud Haven for 2024</u></a></li>
-<li><a href="https://facebook-video-files.techidaily.com/new-securely-snap-fb-video-conversations-4-methods/"><u>[New] Securely Snap FB Video Conversations [4 Methods]</u></a></li>
-<li><a href="https://desktop-recording.techidaily.com/updated-2024-approved-digital-documentation-at-its-best-with-ezvide-software/"><u>[Updated] 2024 Approved  Digital Documentation at Its Best with EZvide Software</u></a></li>
-<li><a href="https://tiktok-video-recordings.techidaily.com/updated-2024-approved-how-to-change-tiktok-video-background/"><u>[Updated] 2024 Approved  How to Change TikTok Video Background?</u></a></li>
-<li><a href="https://instagram-video-files.techidaily.com/updated-4-proven-methods-to-perfect-instagram-video-loops/"><u>[Updated] 4 Proven Methods to Perfect Instagram Video Loops</u></a></li>
-<li><a href="https://instagram-clips.techidaily.com/updated-accelerating-instagram-videos-mobile-and-desktop-tips/"><u>[Updated] Accelerating Instagram Videos  Mobile & Desktop Tips</u></a></li>
-<li><a href="https://tiktok-video-files.techidaily.com/updated-efface-markings-iosandroid-apps-for-clear-videos-for-2024/"><u>[Updated] Efface Markings  IOS/Android Apps for Clear Videos for 2024</u></a></li>
-<li><a href="https://screen-activity-recording.techidaily.com/updated-unbeatable-11-audio-devices-reviewed-here-for-2024/"><u>[Updated] Unbeatable 11 Audio Devices Reviewed Here for 2024</u></a></li>
-<li><a href="https://facebook-video-footage.techidaily.com/updated-uncover-the-most-stellar-yt-gamers-intros-no-cost-high-quality/"><u>[Updated] Uncover the Most Stellar YT Gamers' Intros  No Cost, High Quality?</u></a></li>
-<li><a href="https://extra-tips.techidaily.com/a-step-by-step-approach-to-assembling-picture-panoramas-for-2024/"><u>A Step-by-Step Approach to Assembling Picture Panoramas for 2024</u></a></li>
-<li><a href="https://extra-lessons.techidaily.com/air-vs-pro-with-m1-optimal-laptop-for-your-needs-for-2024/"><u>Air Vs. Pro with M1  Optimal Laptop for Your Needs for 2024</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-nokia-c210-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Nokia C210 using Video Repair Utility on Mac?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-nokia-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Nokia using Video Repair Utility on Mac?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-note-30-vip-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Note 30 VIP?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-oneplus-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of OnePlus ?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-oneplus-nord-ce-3-5g-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of OnePlus Nord CE 3 5G using Video Repair Utility on Mac?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-oneplus-nord-n30-se-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of OnePlus Nord N30 SE?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-oppo-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Oppo ?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-oppo-a1-5g-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Oppo A1 5G using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-oppo-a18-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Oppo A18 using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-oppo-find-x7-ultra-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Oppo Find X7 Ultra using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-oppo-find-x7-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Oppo Find X7 using Video Repair Utility on Mac?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-oppo-k11-5g-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Oppo K11 5G using Video Repair Utility on Mac?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-oppo-k11x-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Oppo K11x?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-oppo-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Oppo using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-poco-f5-5g-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Poco F5 5G?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-poco-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Poco using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-poco-x6-pro-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Poco X6 Pro using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-pop-7-pro-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Pop 7 Pro using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-pop-8-using-video-repair-utility-on-mac-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Pop 8 using Video Repair Utility on Mac?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-realme-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Realme ?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-realme-11x-5g-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Realme 11X 5G using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-realme-c51-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Realme C51?</u></a></li>
-<li><a href="https://blog-min.techidaily.com/how-to-repair-a-damaged-video-file-of-realme-c67-4g-using-video-repair-utility-on-windows-by-stellar-video-repair-mobile-video-repair/"><u>How to Repair a Damaged video file of Realme C67 4G using Video Repair Utility on Windows?</u></a></li>
-<li><a href="https://howto.techidaily.com/infinix-smart-8-plus-not-receiving-texts-10-hassle-free-solutions-here-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Infinix Smart 8 Plus Not Receiving Texts?
-10 Hassle-Free Solutions Here | Dr.fone</u></a></li>
-<li><a href="https://voice-adjusting.techidaily.com/new-2024-approved-harmonizing-without-spending-the-ultimate-selection-of-no-fee-audio-mixing-programs/"><u>New 2024 Approved Harmonizing Without Spending - The Ultimate Selection of No-Fee Audio Mixing Programs</u></a></li>
-<li><a href="https://howto.techidaily.com/top-10-fixes-for-phone-keep-disconnecting-from-wi-fi-on-realme-gt-5-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Top 10 Fixes for Phone Keep Disconnecting from Wi-Fi On Realme GT 5 | Dr.fone</u></a></li>
-<li><a href="https://ai-vdieo-software.techidaily.com/updated-how-can-i-share-ps4-screenshots-online/"><u>Updated How Can I Share PS4 Screenshots Online</u></a></li>
-<li><a href="https://smart-video-creator.techidaily.com/windows-video-editing-how-to-create-stunning-3d-visuals-for-2024/"><u>Windows Video Editing How to Create Stunning 3D Visuals for 2024</u></a></li>
-</ul></div>

 <!-- affiliate ads begin -->
 <a href="https://propmoneyinc.pxf.io/c/5597632/1803116/14559" target="_top" id="1803116"><img src="//a.impactradius-go.com/display-ad/14559-1803116" border="0" alt="" width="859" height="859"/></a><img height="0" width="0" src="https://imp.pxf.io/i/5597632/1803116/14559" style="position:absolute;visibility:hidden;" border="0" />